Ganymede-Bio/website-docusaurus/docs/nodes/Tag/Input_Param.md

 ---

 Reads input parameter into Flow.
-Useful when downstream nodes need access to a string input param.
+Useful when downstream nodes need access to a input parameter specified by the _flow_ runner.

 ### Parameters
 - **input_string_param** : `str`